Orphan film: Movement

 The resurgent interest in these films is due to their value as cultural and historical artifacts.
 Documentarians, filmmakers, historians, curators, collectors and scholars have joined forces with archivists because they deem orphans not only historical documents, but also evidence of alternative, suppressed, minority or forgotten histories.

 Since 1999, hundreds of these devotees have gathered for the biennial Orphan Film Symposium.

-In their introduction to the anthology Mining the Home Movie (2008) Karen Ishizuka and Patricia Zimmermann assess the impact of these symposiums:
+In their introduction to the anthology Mining the Home Movie (2008), Karen Ishizuka and Patricia Zimmermann assess the impact of these symposiums:

 After the fifth Orphan Film Symposium ("Science, Industry & Education") took place at the University of South Carolina (March 2006), New York University took up the project, incorporating it into the Department of Cinema Studies and its Moving Image Archiving and Preservation master's program at the Tisch School of the Arts.
+All subsequent events have originated from NYU, usually co-presented with other organizations.

 Orphans 6, 7, and 8 took place in New York City.
 The 2008 symposium focused on neglected films and videos by, about, against, and under "the state."
 The 2010 edition, "Moving Pictures Around the World," included speakers from 17 nations.
 In 2012, Museum of the Moving Image in Queens co-hosted the eighth symposium, "Made to Persuade".
+The event returned to MoMI in 2018 "Love" and 2024 ("Work & Play").

 The ninth and tenth symposiums took place at major institutions outside of New York.
 EYE Film Institute Netherlands hosted Orphans 9 ("The Future of Obsolescence," 2014) in Amsterdam, attracting attendees from 30 nations.
-Orphans 10 ("Sound," 2016) convened at the Library of Congress Packard Campus for Audio-Visual Conservation in Culpeper, Virginia.
+Orphans 10 (Orphans X, "Sound," 2016) convened at the Library of Congress Packard Campus for Audio-Visual Conservation in Culpeper, Virginia.
+Also international biennials included a second symposium with Eye Filmmuseum in 2020, "Water, Climate, Migration," done online curing Covid restrictions thanks to Ambulante film festival of Mexico, as well as the 2022 gathering on "Counter-Archives" at Concordia University in Tiohti:áke / Montreal.

 In 2001, members of these academic-archival professions began referring to an “orphan film movement.”
 As archivist-scholar Caroline Frick has written, some of the most active participants identify themselves as “orphanistas,” passionate advocates for saving, studying, and screening neglected cinema.
 In 2004, visual anthropologist Emily Cohen wrote that the movement's creative and intellectual ferment constituted an “Orphanista Manifesto.”

-More pragmatically, in the United States the group's rising influence affected discourse and policies about copyright reform, joining the broader media reform movement.
+More pragmatically, the group's rising influence in the United States affected discourse and policies about copyright reform, joining the broader media reform movement.
 Examples of this include the 2003 Supreme Court case Eldred v.
 Ashcroft and the 2006 Copyright Office Report on Orphan Works.
 In September 2008, the U.S. Senate passed a bill (S.2913) "to provide a limitation on judicial remedies in copyright infringement cases involving orphan works," but the House of Representatives adjourned before addressing the measure.